dig-doc/digdoc/README.md

 *digdoc* is a lightweight command-line tool written in C that acts as a DNS-over-CoAP (DoC) client.
 Since most common DNS servers do not natively support CoAP, digdoc currently uses the aiodns-proxy project to translate CoAP packets into standard UDP-based DNS queries.

+Note: An API documentation for implementation details can be found at `./sphinx/build/index.html`

 ## Prerequisites:

 - basic building tools: python3.12-venv, autoconf